SANDYreddy5/NHS-4hour-breach/README.md

 # NHS A&E 4-Hour Breach Prediction

-A machine learning pipeline that predicts whether an NHS Trust will breach the **4-hour A&E waiting time target** in a given month, using historical NHS Accident & Emergency (A&E) attendance and admissions data.
+A machine learning pipeline that predicts whether an NHS Trust will breach the 4-hour A&E waiting time target in a given month, using historical NHS Accident & Emergency (A&E) attendance and admissions data.

 ## Overview

-The NHS operational standard requires that at least 95% of patients attending A&E are admitted, transferred, or discharged within 4 hours.
-This project builds a binary classifier that flags months where a Trust's **breach rate exceeds 5%**, using attendance volumes, admissions, and engineered time-series features.
+The NHS operational standard is for 95% of patients attending A&E to be admitted, transferred or discharged within 4 hours.
+The aim of this project is to construct an attendance-volume, admissions, and engineered time-series features-based binary classifier to identify months in which a Trust's breach rate is above 5%.

-The notebook covers the full pipeline: data cleaning, feature engineering, class balancing, model comparison, hyperparameter-free baselines, SHAP explainability, and subgroup (fairness) analysis.
+The notebook walks through the entire process from data cleaning through feature engineering to class balancing, model comparison, hyperparameter-free baselines, SHAP explainability, and finally to a subgroup (fairness) analysis.

 ## Dataset